mattlean/lean-js-app-starter/docs/browser/configuration.md

 * [`eslint:recommended`](https://eslint.org/docs/rules)
   Enables recommended rules for general JavaScript as defined by ESLint.
 * [`plugin:flowtype/recommended`](https://github.com/gajus/eslint-plugin-flowtype/blob/master/src/configs/recommended.json)
-  Enables recommended rules for Flow as defined by [eslint-plugin-flowtype](#plugins).
+  Enables recommended rules for Flow as defined by eslint-plugin-flowtype.
 Also sets [babel-eslint](https://github.com/babel/babel-eslint) as the parser since the default parser ([Espree](https://github.com/eslint/espree)) does not support Flow.
 * [`plugin:jest/recommended`](https://github.com/jest-community/eslint-plugin-jest#rules)
-  Enables recommended rules for Jest as defined by [eslint-plugin-jest](#plugins).
+  Enables recommended rules for Jest as defined by eslint-plugin-jest.
 * [`plugin:react/recommended`](https://github.com/yannickcr/eslint-plugin-react#recommended)
-  Enables recommended rules for React as defined by [eslint-plugin-react](#plugins).
+  Enables recommended rules for React as defined by eslint-plugin-react.

 ### Parser Options
 JSX and ES2015 module support is enabled.

 ### Plugins
 * [eslint-plugin-flowtype](https://github.com/gajus/eslint-plugin-flowtype)
-  Enables linting rules for Flow and allows us to use the [`plugin:flowtype/recommended` config extension](#config-extensions).
+  Enables linting rules for Flow and allows us to use the `plugin:flowtype/recommended` config extension.
 * [eslint-plugin-jest](https://github.com/jest-community/eslint-plugin-jest)
-  Enables linting rules for Jest and allows us to use the [`plugin:jest/recommended` config extension](#config-extensions).
+  Enables linting rules for Jest and allows us to use the `plugin:jest/recommended` config extension.
 * [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react)
-  Enables linting rules for React and allows us to use the [`plugin:react/recommended` config extension](#config-extensions).
+  Enables linting rules for React and allows us to use the `plugin:react/recommended` config extension.

 ### Rules
-These specific rules set that override any rules set by [config extensions](#config-extensions) and will trigger an error if broken.
+These specific rules override any rules set by config extensions and will trigger an error if broken.
 * 2 space characters for each indentation
   * `switch` statements use 1 additional indentation
 * Line endings must be Unix